SerBravoSantos/tasks-calendar/TasksCalendar.md

 Gene = [1, 2, 3, 4] # Where each of the people have an integer value assigned
 ```

 In this small sample we will have for each monday in the calendar array, one possition that corresponds to the task CTB, and the other two elements of the gene will correspond to othe thursday task CK.
-In chronological order